sindresorhus/fnv1a/readme.md

 ### fnv1a.bigInt(string, options?)

-Generate larger hashes using `BigInt`.
+Generate a larger hash using `BigInt`.

 Returns the hash as a positive `BigInt`.